-For the second day running, Chandrakant Kadam — Ajit Pawar’s rival in the Assembly elections — was harassed at his workplace, PDCC Bank, yesterday; he was allowed to resume duty after 3 pm, following mounting pressure from the media
+For the second day running, Chandrakant Kadam -- Ajit Pawar’s rival in Assembly elections -- was harassed at PDCC Bank, yesterday; was allowed to resume duty following mounting media pressure

 The very day mid-day reported how Chandrakant Kadam feared losing his job for having contested the Assembly elections against NCP leader Ajit Pawar, he met yet more resistance and harassment at his workplace, the Pawar-run Pune District Central Cooperative (PDCC) Bank.
 Not only was he barred from entering the bank, he was also allegedly manhandled by the bank’s officials and employees yesterday.